waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 * `WATER`
 * `LINK_CABLE`: Located on Pokecenter2F.
 * `TRADE_MACHINE`: Located on Pokecenter2F.
 * `WARP_CARPET_LEFT`: Located in the Route 36 National Park Gate.
-Hypothesis: Activated by pressing 'Left' while standing on it.
+Activation confirmed: Pressing 'Left' while standing on the tile triggers the warp.
 * `WARP_CARPET_DOWN`: Activation method needs re-verification.
-Previously believed to be activated by pressing 'Down', but may be movement-based like other warp carpets.
+Hypothesis: Activated by pressing 'Down' while standing on it, similar to WARP_CARPET_LEFT.

 ### Other Mechanics
 *   **Item Effects:**